vibecoderx/QuakeTrack/README.md

 * **Firebase Cloud Messaging (FCM)**: This is the critical bridge for sending push notifications.
 Instead of communicating directly with Apple's complex APNs, our backend makes a simple API call to FCM.
 FCM then handles the secure and reliable delivery of the notification to the correct device, whether it's an iPhone or an Android device.

+> ### **A Note on How This App Was Built**
+>
+> A significant portion of the code in this repository—for both the iOS app and the Python backend—was generated with the assistance of a large language model (LLM).
+This project was largely **"vibe-coded,"** meaning it was developed through a rapid, iterative, and conversational process with a GenAI tool with minimal review of the generated code.
+Correctness of the code was checked at certain core places (e.g., using the correct API endpoints, etc).
+Overall app correctness check was done via manual testing of various UI workflows.